aayushx402/aayushx402/README.md

 </h3>

 <h2 align="center">
-I'm part time coder at rust 💻, Photographer 📸
+I'm part time coder at rust 💻, Photographer 📸 .
+Linux User $
 </h2>

 I love the entire process of configuring linux.
-I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+I love the challenge of finding problems and spending time to meet new people.

 ### 🤝 Connect with me: